Saving for retirement? TurboTax can help with your 401(k), IRA, stock options, Social Security, pensions, annuities and more.

 This new 401(k) conversion rule is much more liberal than the one that controls conversions from traditional IRAs to Roth IRAs.
 In that case, the tax-free portion of the rollover is based on the ratio of your non-deductible pay-ins to the total amount in all of your IRAs.
 So if your $60,000 IRA contains $6,000 in non-deductible contributions and you convert $6,000 to a Roth IRA, just $600 or one-tenth of the converted amount would escape income tax.
 The remaining $5,400 would be taxed at your regular income tax rate.

-But in the same situation with the new 401(k) rules, the full $6,000 converted from your 401(k) to a Roth IRA would avoid tax.
+But in the same situation with the new 401(k) rules, the full $6,000 of non-taxable amounts converted from your 401(k) to a Roth IRA would avoid tax.
 Depending on your plan’s rules, you may not be able to roll over the after-tax contributions until you leave your job.

 Another big decision is planning when to start taking your Social Security benefits.
-You can start as early as 62, but your retirement benefits will be reduced by 25 percent or more for the rest of your life.
-Or you can wait to collect your full benefits when you reach the standard retirement age, which is 66 for those born between 1943 and 1954.
-Standard retirement age increases for those born in 1955 and beyond.
-The maximum age is 67 for those born in 1960 and beyond.
+Generally, you can start as early as 62, but your retirement benefits will be reduced by 25 percent or more for the rest of your life.
+Or you can wait to collect your full benefits when you reach the full retirement age, which is 66 for those born between 1943 and 1954.
+Full retirement age increases for those born in 1955 and beyond.
+The age is 67 for those born in 1960 and beyond.

-For each year you delay collecting benefits after the standard retirement date up until age 70, you qualify for an even bigger retirement benefit.
-As you consider when to take your Social Security, factor in how your benefits will be taxed.
+For each year you delay collecting benefits after the full retirement date up until age 70, you qualify for an even bigger retirement benefit.

 Also, consider whether you plan to continue working once you start collecting Social Security benefits.
 If you are younger than the standard retirement age, you will lose $1 in retirement benefits for every $2 you earn over the earnings cap, which is $16,920 in 2017.